pheelwell/Gaia/🌐Worldbuilding/Nether Plane/Gods/Asmadan.md

 ### The Birth of Fire Magic

 It is believed that Asmadan was the first deity to wield fire magic.
 He created it through some nodes which were powered by [[Mysteria]].
-The existence of this magic lead many magicians and other magical beeings to practise the flame of [[🌐Skoria/🌐Worldbuilding/Nether Plane/Gods/Asmadan]].
+The existence of this magic lead many magicians and other magical beeings to practise the flame of [[Asmadan]].

 ## Roleplaying
 ### Goals and Motivations